 Among Us is one of those Nintendo Switch indie games that needs no introduction.
 The game has been a success for a while, and is well known as one of the most fun games to play with friends.

 For the few of you who don’t know what this is about, Among Us is a multiplayer game that can be played both locally and online, of teamwork and betrayal for 4-15 players.

 In this game, you and our crew members will be working together to complete the tasks provided by the game before you all die.
-However, one of the players is the Impostors.
+However, one or more of the players is an impostor.